jamesmbaazam/measles_orv_strategies/README.md

     8. How are the vaccines transported from the field base to the vaccination sites? are they transported in both the RCW25s and vaccine carriers or are the vaccine carriers initially transported empty?
     9. How are the ice packs replaced during a campaign, especially, when there are vaccines remaining in the storage equipment?
     10. On the matter of team allocation and repurposing between being mobile or fixed, we assume that the two team types are sent to the site at the same time and work in parallel.
 The team days required by each team type depends on the size of the target population.
 Hence, the number of team days required on a site is the maximum of the the team days required by both team types.
     11. Currently, we assume that given a number of teams allocated to a site, if there is only one team and there are far and near children, then that team will first mount a fixed post and when done, go on to perform a mobile campaign.
 If there is more than one team allocated, then the ratio will be 1 mobile team to the remainder being fixed.

-## Clarification questions for MSF
+    12. We assume that the volume of doses to be transported to the fixed site should not be a constraint.
+    13. We calculate the team days as the number of expected kids divided by the vaccination rate (team performance).
+    14. Do fixed and mobile teams return to the base daily?